BlenderAid/Asset-Flinger/README.md

 ![Screenshot](http://i.imgur.com/sjnjRNl.jpg)

 ## About :
 This add-on was made possible by the efforts of a 3D modeler and 3 anonymous programmers on their personal free time.
 The project started a long time ago **[back in 2013](http://blenderartists.org/forum/showthread.php?293731-OBJ-Asset-Library-Addon)** and was active only partly over time.
-However, now the project has activated again just in time for the **[Blender Market's Add-on Contest](http://cgcookiemarkets.com/blender/contest-blender-add-on/)**.
-(Update: **[The contest results are announced](http://community.cgcookie.com/t/blender-add-on-contest-winners-announced/392)**, thanks for the Honorable Mention! :) The result of the efforts seem to be a nice little tool to quench the thirst a little bit for the **excruciating waiting period** until the new very comprehensive Asset Browser for Blender is released from the Developers of the Blender Foundation as mentioned **[here](http://www.blender.org/press/18-anticipated-blender-development-projects-of-2015/)**.
-Keep following the **[Gooseberry blog](http://gooseberry.blender.org)** and **[other](https://mont29.wordpress.com/2015/01/14/assets-filebrowser-preliminary-work-experimental-build-i/)** Blender Development related channels in order to stay up to date on how it's progressing.
-That being said, Asset Flinger will probably eventually become utterly unneeded.
-However, until that happens it sure can be fun and useful for some people.

-## Download from Blender Market (coming soon!) :
-Soon you can download the easily installable Add-on with ready-made ***CC0 / Public Domain / 100%-free-for-commercial-use*** assets, the Python files in correct directories and some .blend templates for the thumbnailer.
-But first, there is a little bit of work and intense stress testing needed to be done to make it work smoothly on all operating systems.
-So, coming soon! :)
+There was some inspiration to develop it for the **[Blender Market's Add-on Contest](http://community.cgcookie.com/t/blender-add-on-contest-winners-announced/392)**, thanks for the Honorable Mention! :)

+However, it's not polished enough to be sold.
+So it's now released as a free add-on.
+Contributions to the project would be highly appreciated.

 ## New Features:
 **User library:**